 113. -- 119.
 (Reserved)

 120. Germination Standards For vegetable seeds.

 Includes hard seed.
-Standard testing procedures for kinds of vegetable seeds have been prescribed by the Association of Official Seed Analysts (AOSA) or Association of American Seed Control Officials (AASCO) and that are required by the labeling provisions of Section , Idaho Code.
-A copy may be obtained at no cost online from the AOSA website at: https://analyzeseeds.com/, or the AASCO website at: https://www.seedcontrol.org/
+Standard testing procedures for kinds of vegetable seeds have been prescribed by the AOSA AASCO and that are required by the labeling provisions of Section 22-415, Idaho Code.